Co. Tyrone

 Three carved stones found locally –‘Donaghenry’ stone is fragment of ’Urnes style’ from 12th century representing beast interlocking with tangle of snakes . –‘Lowe’s Stone’ was recovered from front wall of shop in the Square (1994)-possibly upright from doorway or chimney-piece-from Ochiltree’s Plantation castle?
 The ‘Drumgormal’ stone shows rough inscription with mention of ‘Thom Parker’ and eighteenth –century date.

-St Mary’s Roman Catholic Chuurch, Stewartstown pp 66-72
+St Mary’s Roman Catholic Chuurch, Stewartstown by Aidan Fee pp 66-72

 First building (1797?)-renovated 1845-grave of Kerry Militia casualties (1797)-Rev. F. Gahan, Rev. P.B.
 Daly, Rev.P.Slane.-tradition of Daniel O’Connell’s involvement in litigation over site.